xinaxu/spacecar/README.md

 # spacecar
 ## Features
 This tool will automatically prepare deals for a dataset in a streamlined way.
-  a.
-Generate CAR file with IPLD
+1. Generate CAR file with IPLD
-  b.
-Split files to fit into sector size
+2. Split files to fit into sector size
-  c.
-Compute commP for piece\_size and piece\_cid
+3. Compute commP for piece\_size and piece\_cid
-  d.
-Generate list of files contained in each CAR file
+4. Generate list of files contained in each CAR file
-  e.
-Copy file to multiple hard drives for easier distribution via shipping
+5. Copy file to multiple hard drives for easier distribution via shipping
-  f.
-Upload file to Backblaze B2 cloud storage for distribution via Internet For faster processing, use tmpfs or fast NVME drive for temp folder and tmpdir.
+6. Upload file to Backblaze B2 cloud storage for distribution via Internet For faster processing, use tmpfs or fast NVME drive for temp folder and tmpdir.
 ## Installation
 ```bash